-You may have heard that Parkinson’s is a unique condition.
-It treats each person a little differently in its symptoms, progression, etc. So it may come as no surprise to you that the medication that persons with Parkinson’s use will vary as well.
-People may start medications at different times and they may even start on different medications.
-Below is a list of medications that are commonly used to calm the symptoms of Parkinson’s.
+Every person with Parkinson’s disease experiences a unique set of symptoms and rate of progression.
+It may come as no surprise that the medication that people with Parkinson’s use will vary as well.
+People may start medications at different times than others, and they may start on different medications.

 - Levodopa/Carbidopa (Sinemet, Stalevo)